Apply Now for an ASHP Rebate

 First select an ASHP installer, who can help you with your rebate application.
 CMLP recommends that residents:

-- Review the material at “How can I learn about the best air-source heat pump options for my home?” and “What questions should I ask potential installers?” questions listed above.
+- Review the material at “How can I learn about the best air-source heat pump options for my home?” and “What questions should I ask potential installers?” questions listed in our FAQ..

 - Solicit proposals from at least three installers.